MSGarin/guides/server_configuration.md

 At each new start of the terminal before connecting via mosh you should enter the following command: ` export LC_ALL=[service_nam] `
 ## Packages must_have
-zsh - It is an alternative to shell.\
+1. zsh - it is an alternative to shell;
-tree - Displays the directory structure.\
+2. tree - displays the directory structure;
-redis-server - Is an in-memory key-value store. [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-debian-10)\
+3. redis-server - is an in-memory key-value store; [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-debian-10)
-nginx - Is a free and open-source web server used to host websites and applications of all sizes. [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-11)\
+4. nginx - is a free and open-source web server used to host websites and applications of all sizes; [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-11)
-libssl-dev - This package is part of the OpenSSL project's implementation of the SSL and TLS cryptographic protocols for secure communication over the Internet.
+5. libssl-dev - this package is part of the OpenSSL project's implementation of the SSL and TLS cryptographic protocols for secure communication over the Internet;
+6. zlib1g-dev - is a library implementing the deflate compression method found in gzip and PKZIP.
+This package includes the development support files;
+7. libbz2-dev - compresses files using the Burrows-Wheeler block-sorting text compression algorithm, and Huffman coding;
+8. libreadline-dev - the GNU readline library aids in the consistency of user interface across discrete programs that need to provide a command line interface;
+9. libsqlite3-dev - SQLite is a C library that implements an SQL database engine;
+10. llvm - is a collection of libraries and tools that make it easy to build compilers, optimizers, just-in-time code generators, and many other compiler-related programs.
+This is a dependency package providing the default llvm package;
+11. libncurses5-dev - is a development package containing the header files and libraries needed for compiling programs that utilize the ncurses library;
+12. libncursesw5-dev - ?
+13. xz-utils - is the successor to the Lempel-Ziv/Markov-chain Algorithm compression format, which provides memory-hungry but powerful compression (often better than bzip2) and fast, easy decompression.
+This package provides the command line tools for working with XZ compression, including xz, unxz, xzcat, xzgrep, and so on;
+14. tk-dev - is a cross-platform graphical toolkit which provides the Motif look-and-feel and is implemented using the Tcl scripting language.
+This package contains the headers and libraries needed to extend or embed Tk;
+15. libffi-dev - This package contains the headers and static library files necessary for building programs which use libffi.
+A foreign function interface is the popular name for the interface that allows code written in one language to call code written in another language;
+16. liblzma-dev - The native format of liblzma is XZ; it also supports raw (headerless) streams and the older LZMA format used by lzma.
+(For 7-Zip's related format, use the p7zip package instead.)
+This package provides the development library needed to build programs using liblzma;
+17. python3-dev - is a static library and development tools for building Python modules, extending the Python interpreter or embedding Python in applications;
+18. python3-pil - adds an image object to your Python interpreter.
+You can load images from a variety of file formats, and apply a rich set of image operations to them;
+19.